Applying Media Literacy Skills and Human Rights Perspectives

 Learning Objectives:

-Exercise: Identify a national or global news story that is of interest to you.
-Follow different news mediums for a period of several days to a week to locate any subtle or obvious differences in their coverage.
-For example, how does your hometown newspaper report on the story, versus a national news paper?
+Keep a log of what you notice.
+Are there subtle or obvious differences in their coverage?
+How does your hometown newspaper report on the story, versus a national news paper?
 How does a more liberal news channel cover the story, versus a more conservative channel?
-Write down your observations, and then write a one-page reflection on any difference in perspective.
+Write down your observations, and then write a one-page reflection on any difference you discovered.

 Learning Objectives: